 Board of Trustees Student Nominations

-Do you know or are you an undergraduate or a graduate student who is interested in promoting our mission and supporting
+Do you know an undergraduate or a graduate student who is committed to shaping a global tech future that builds opportunity for all?

 Purpose

-Learn more about how you can nominate an undergraduate or graduate student (or yourself) for this position.
+Currently, we are in search of our next undergraduate student board trustee.
+Learn more about how you can nominate yourself or an undergraduate student you know for this position.

-NOTE: The selected student must be available to attend their first Board of Trustees meeting on Friday, August 22, 2022, held virtually between 8:00 am – 2:00 pm PT.
+NOTE: The selected student must be available to attend their first Board of Trustees meeting on Friday, December 12, 2025, held virtually between 9:00am-2:00pm PT.

 AnitaB.org Gains